RGU-Computing/NeuReg/finetune/README.md

 -----

-••Note••: Due to the large size of fine-tuned models such as T5 / FLAN-T5 variants, we have not included model checkpoints in this repository.
+Note: Due to the large size of fine-tuned models such as T5 / FLAN-T5 variants, we have not included model checkpoints in this repository.
 Only the evaluation results and scripts are provided.
 For reproducibility, users may re-run fine-tuning locally if desired using the provided notebooks.